NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-1-introduction.md

 ## The aim of this tutorial

-Will all that said, both Nextflow and Snakemake are excellent systems for workflow management, and you can do basically everything in either: it is very much up to personal preference and what you think is most important.
+With all that said, both Nextflow and Snakemake are excellent systems for workflow management, and you can do basically everything in either: it is very much up to personal preference and what you think is most important.
 We suggest that you try both and get a feel for them, and then decide which you like the